• Skip to primary navigation

 Thai fried brown rice that's loaded with veggies to lighten up without loosing any of the tasty flavor and spice that we all love and crave.

-Either way, healthy eating or not, I still crave flavor!
+Either way, clean eating or not, I still crave flavor!
 There’s no stopping that.
 This fried brown rice recipe luckily has it all – the taste of your local Thai joint and the nutrition you need to stay on your A game.

 As you can see in the step by step pictures above, this fried brown rice recipe is a one dish meal with a few easy steps.
 Make sure to chop everything up ahead of time because the cooking process goes fast.
 Soft, overcooked veggies are gross so make sure you’re prepared.